 You won’t be able to see everything you’ve shortlisted, so check which shows you missed are touring and you can catch later in the year (Chortle.co.uk is a good source for comedy gig news).
 Look out too for local post-fringe festivals, where you are likely to catch a clutch of ex-Edinburgh acts.
 Come next May onwards look out for bargain warm-up gigs before the next Fringe.

-I hit the start of the Fringe this year so here are my own recommendations.
 If you’re planning for NEXT year, check out my feature on when to book accommodation, how to save cash and the best time to hit the festival here.